 Workplace culture and employee engagement have been hot topics in the business world for a number of years now and for good reason.

 Corporate transparency has never been greater than it is today.
 Every move a business makes is exposed to the outside world.
-Organizational culture and employee engagement are the most important issues companies face in their bid to attract and retain talent and to maintain a competitive edge.
+Organizational culture and employee engagement are the most important issues companies face in their talent pool development efforts and maintaining a competitive edge.

 How businesses are viewed is more important now than ever before.
 It matters to employees and it matters to consumers.
 While employee advocacy isn’t a new concept, it is becoming an increasingly important component of business strategy and brings many benefits.